 A BOAT is a Byway Open to All Traffic.
 While a footpath can be used by walkers and a bridleway can be used by walkers and horses, a BOAT can be used by walkers, horses and motorised vehicles.
 Some BOATs have restrictions on when vehicles can use the BOAT, usually to protect the BOAT from damage during times of bad weather.

-For the BOAT crossing the White Cliffs site, vehicles are only permitted from 1st May – 30th September.
+For the BOAT crossing the Dover site, vehicles are only permitted from 1st May – 30th September.

 National Trails are long distance footpaths and bridleways.
 They are designated by the Government and are managed to a set of quality standards.
 There are 16 within the UK.